-I. INTRODUCTION
+I. Introduction

-The issue in the instant case is whether the Special Act granting the Board of Sewer and Water Commissioners for the Town of Jamestown (hereinafter "Commissioners" or "Commission") the authority to purchase an existing water district, along with the authority to determine whether to extend the water works services, has been preempted by Rhode Island General Law § 46-15-2.
+The issue in the instant case is whether the Special Act granting the Board of Sewer and Water Commissioners for the Town of Jamestown (hereinafter "Commissioners" or "Commission") the authority to purchase an existing water district, along with the authority to determine whether to extend the water works services has been preempted by Rhode Island General Law § 46-15-2.
 Compare P.L.
 1968 Chap.
 273 ("Special Act") with R.I.
 Gen. Laws § 46-15-2 ("General Act").
-Appellants claim that the General Assembly, through the enactment of § 46-15-2, has "preempted" the Special Act's grant of authority to the Commission, including the determination of whether there is sufficient basis to extend water mains and thus expand the District's service area.
-However, the doctrine of preemption does not apply when there is a conflict between two (2) legislative enactments by the General Assembly.
+In addition to challenging the authority of the Commission to dictate the extension of its water mains through the enactment of Rules and Regulations, Appellants claim that the General Assembly, through the enactment of § 46-15-2, has "preempted" the Special Act's grant of authority to the Commission, including the determination of whether there is sufficient basis to extend water mains and thus expand the District's service area.
+However, in addition to there being no basis to Appellants' challenge to the Commission's authority to enact the Rules and Regulations, the doctrine of preemption does not apply when there is a conflict between two (2) legislative enactments by the General Assembly.
 Rather, the General Assembly has specifically stated that when there is a conflict between two of its own legislative acts that cannot be harmonized, the special provision "shall prevail and shall be construed as an exception to the general provision."
 R.I.
 Gen. Laws § 43-3-26 (emphasis added).

 In the instant case, the Commission first submits that the General Law and Special Act can be read in harmony with each other by recognizing the Special Act's grant of authority to the Commission to determine in the first instance whether to "extend and improve a water works systems" beyond the existing service area before applying the § 46-15-2(b) standards to the requests for such extensions.
-Nevertheless, if it were found that the provisions cannot be harmonized, as a matter of law, the Special Act granting the Commission the authority to determine whether to extend its water works system must prevail as an exception to the General Law.
+Nevertheless, if it were found that the provisions could not be read to be harmonized as such, the Special Act granting the Commission the authority to determine whether to extend its water works system must prevail as an exception to the General Law.
 Id.

-In this case, there is no dispute that Appellants did not meet the requisite showing that the extension of the water main would amount to an improvement to the quality or quantity of water.
+In this case, Appellants did not meet the requisite showing that the extension of the water main would amount to an improvement to the quality or quantity of water.
 As such, the Decision denying Appellants' application should be affirmed.